-You can view the advanced test analytics in the same screen you use to check and exam.
+You can view the advanced test analytics on the same screen you use to check and exam.

-You can navigate to that screen via the "TEACHER" environment.
-When you are here, click on the "TESTS" tab.
+You can navigate to that screen via the Teacher environment.
+When you are here, click on the Test tab.
 You can select the correct class using a drop-down menu in the top-right of the screen.

-You can see how many students have submitted their answers under RESULTS.
-Click on the number to check and grade the exam.
+You can see how many students have submitted their answers under Results.
+Click on the number to check and grade the test.

-You will then see three tabs.
-Click on the one labeled Advanced Analytics.
+You will then see five tabs.
+Click on the one labelled Advanced Analytics.

 Discrimination and Difficulty Count